Logo

 Action Center

-In the past 10 years, the Supreme Court's rulings in Shelby County v.
+In the past 15 years, the Supreme Court's rulings in Shelby County v.
 Holder and Brnovich v.
-DNC invalidated parts of the Voting Rights Act of 1965, and in the aftermath of the Court’s misguided decisions, many states have tested the extent to which they can legally limit citizens’ access to the ballot box by introducing--and in many cases passing--restrictive voting laws
+DNC invalidated crucial provisions of the Voting Rights Act of 1965.
+In the aftermath of the Court’s misguided decisions, many states have tested the extent to which they can legally limit citizens’ access to the ballot box by introducing hundreds--and in many cases passing--restrictive voting laws

 Urge Congress to pass the John R. Lewis Voting Rights Advancement Act (H.R.
-14 / S.4) and restore protections against discriminatory voting laws.
+14) to restore equal access to the ballot.

 Background:

 On June 25, 2013, the Supreme Court ruling in Shelby County v.
-Holder invalidated parts of the Voting Rights Act.
-The Court struck down Section 4(b), which contained a formula requiring certain areas with a history of disenfranchisement problems to seek preclearance from the Department of Justice when making changes to election procedures.
-Dissenting to the court's ruling, Ruth Bader Ginsberg noted, "throwing out preclearence when it has worked and is continuing to work to stop discriminatory changes is like throwing away your umbrella in a rainstorm because you are not getting wet."
+Holder invalidated critical parts of the Voting Rights Act.
+The Court struck down Section 4(b), which contained a formula requiring certain jurisdictions with a history of anti-voter discrimination to seek pre-clearance from the Department of Justice when making changes to election procedures.
+Dissenting to the court's ruling, Ruth Bader Ginsberg noted, "throwing out pre-clearance when it has worked and is continuing to work to stop discriminatory changes is like throwing away your umbrella in a rainstorm because you are not getting wet."

-In the aftermath of the Court’s misguided decisions in the past 10 years, many states previously covered by the invalidated “preclearance" formula and controlled from implementing discriminatory voting practices have tested the extent to which they can legally limit citizens’ access to the ballot box, by introducing, and in some cases passing, restrictive voting laws.
-Nearly 100 restrictive voting laws have been passed during the past decade (including a near-record number in the first half of 2023 alone).
+In the years since these harmful rulings, many states previously covered by the “pre-clearance" formula have tested the extent to which they can legally limit citizens’ access to the ballot box, by introducing -- and in too manu cases passing -- restrictive voting laws.
+Over 100 restrictive voting laws have been passed during the past decade (including a near-record number in the first half of 2023 alone).
 These laws disproportionately restrict voting rights for People of Color, people with disabilities, voters in low-income and rural communities, elderly voters, and young and first-time voters.

 Join us in calling on Congress to restore the Voting Rights Act of 1965 by passing the John R. Lewis Voting Rights Advancement Act.